CSGO Ranks – Competitive Ranking System Explained

 What are smurfs in CS:GO?

 Smurfs are, in online games (including CS:GO), high skill players who abandon their main account with a high rank and then create new CS:GO accounts and play ranked games there.
 Playing with smurfs is unfortunately a common sight, but Valve is fighting this abuse quite effectively.
 It is sometimes the case that on low-ranking Silver I – Silver V accounts, one person will win the entire game because it turns out that the Global Elite is playing on their low-ranking friend’s account.
 Remember that smurfing in CS:GO is punishable in the same way as boosting and can result in Valve permanently banning you from ranked games.
+You can read more about smurfing in our other article.

 CS:GO Rank Distribution 2021